rodrigociro/tsc-init/README.md

-# how to approve them through external parties
+# HOW TO APPROVE TROUGH EXTERNAL PARTIES

-## CURL COMMAND TO APPROVE PRO DEPLOYMENT BY DMP
+## curl command to approve pro-deployment by DMP

 ```
 curl -L \